alphagov/gds-tech-learning-pathway/README.md

   - describes in a little more detail that particular competency
   - links to guides which would help to learn that competency

+## How to contribute

+We're using github issues to track people working on things.
+If you'd like to contribute a guide or a competency statement:

+1. open an issue to track the work.
+The title of the issue should say something like "Guide: java programming" or "Competency statement: Leading on getting well defined tasks from backlog to production".
+Add any notes you feel necessary in the body of the issue
+2. clone the repo and make a PR for the proposed changes
+3. ask in the [slack channel](https://govuk.slack.com/archives/tech-learning-path) for someone to review it

+If you're not sure about anything, come and ask in the [slack channel](https://govuk.slack.com/archives/tech-learning-path)

+## Longer term goals

-We also want to encourage learning collaboratively in community, and so we'll seek to provide ways for:
+We want to encourage learning collaboratively in community, and so we'll seek to provide ways for:

 - people to offer and request mentorship
 - people to share what they're wanting to learn so that they can join up with others wanting to learn the same things, or get support from others